haerfest/figforth-wp2/README-WP2.md

 Memory address 88DDh contains the block number of the head of the list.
-After an application (such as fig-FORTH) has run, the BIOS sets the head to block 160h, which is RAM address AC00h or the application load address.
+After an application (such as fig-FORTH) has run, the BIOS sets the head to block 160h, which is RAM address AC00h, that is, the application load address.

 ### Impact on fig-FORTH